Manufacture of wooden houses

 In conclusion

-Wood used in construction needs to be treated for strength.
-Even in a self-made house, building materials that have been subjected to impregnation, heating or steaming treatments should be used so that insects and their larvae are removed and strengths are greatly increased.
+The wood used in construction must be treated for increased strength.
+Even a self-made house should use building materials that have been impregnated, heated or steamed so that insects and their larvae are removed and strength is greatly increased.

-Don't try to save money by eliminating fire, moisture or insect resistance treatments.
-The consequences can be really significant.
-And never overdo the recommendations of firefighters or building officials.
-It's better to take extra measures than not enough.
-You know what they say - good guard over bad danger.
+Don't try to save money by eliminating fire, damp or insect-resistant treatments altogether.
+The consequences can be truly significant.
+And never take the recommendations of the fire brigade or building-resistance officers too far.
+It is better to take extra measures than not enough.
+You know what they say - good security is better than bad.

 Good luck!